martincostello/blog/source/2016-06-23-how-to-over-engineer-the-solution-to-a-domestic-problem.md

 [Azure Table Storage](https://azure.microsoft.com/en-gb/documentation/articles/storage-dotnet-how-to-use-tables/) seems like a good fit for what I want to do, but I don't want to write a whole implementation of ASP.NET Identity that uses Azure Table Storage all by myself.
 Luckily I didn't have to as [one has already been written](https://identityazuretable.codeplex.com/)!

 <!--
+How to go about plugging in El Camino, including customising it to use a connection string.
 Not wanting to run my own authentication and authorization service - so using third party OAuth instead.
 Securing the page with roles.
 Creating apps for Microsoft and Google Authentication.